Mark Andrews: A Tight End with Type 1

-I do something a little bit different: I wear a pump, so I use that for basal (25%) and I use Lantus for my other type of basal (75%) on a normal day.
-But on a game day, I’ll go 100% Lantus — that allows me to be off the pump for long periods of time but not have to worry.
+I do something a little bit different: I wear a pump, so I use that for basal (25 percent) and I use Lantus for my other type of basal (75 percent) on a normal day.
+But on a game day, I’ll go 100 percent Lantus—that allows me to be off the pump for long periods of time but not have to worry.

 Knowing your body is key.
 Knowing what I put in my body and how it will affect me is something that I feel has been instrumental for my health.
 I’m a big fan of complex carbs; I eat peanut butter and jellies, especially on game days or the day before a game, just allowing myself to have that complex carb to hold me over while I’m exerting a lot of energy.

 Having my Dexcom, and the way it allows me to see my blood glucose trends and see what foods react a certain way has been huge for me.
 There’s a lot that goes into diabetes management, and I think it’s incredible that I can rely on Dexcom and not have to prick my fingers all the time.
 It really sets me up for success on the field.

 I didn’t know anyone else with diabetes growing up, but I have my dad, who is extremely knowledgeable and always researching different things.
 He’s the reason I went to 100 percent Lantus for game days.

 I can remember, at a young age, having diabetes and seeing Jay Cutler in the League, and being able to tell myself that it’s possible.
 I adapted a mindset that this disease is a part of who I am, but it’s not going to define me and it’s never going to stop me in achieving my dreams.
 Football is my passion, it’s what I love, but now it’s my job, and diabetes is something I refuse to let affect my job.

 You seem like you have a ritual down for games, but how about during the NFL draft?
 How were you feeling then?